imprint75/handbrake-helper/README.md

 helper to automate converting bulk files using the handbrake cli

--i is the input folder
+-i input folder to search for files

--o is the output folder.  this is not required.  defaults to using the input folder.
+-f file format extension to look for in the target folder (avi, etc)

--f is the file format extension to look for in the target folder (avi, etc)
+-o (optional) output folder to save files to.  defaults to using the input folder.